devoft/MeassureSystem/README.md

 ```CSharp
 var sortedJobs = jobs.OrderBy(j => j.Duration);
 ```
+> It is not available on EntityFramework(Core) or LinqToSql queries yet

 # Contributions
 This project exists thanks to all the people who contribute: